Turn of the Tide (film)

 Turn of the Tide is a 1935 British drama film directed by Norman Walker and starring John Garrick, Geraldine Fitzgerald and Wilfrid Lawson.
+It was written by L. du Garde Peach and J.O.C.
+Orton based on the 1932 novel Three Fevers by Leo Walmsley.

 It was the first feature film made by J. Arthur Rank.
-Lacking a distributor for his film, Rank set up his own distribution and production company which subsequently grew into his later empire.

-The film contains many Whitby registered boats (WY) and contains much documentary-style footage of making and repairing lobster creels.

 Plot

-The film is set in the fictional Yorkshire fishing village of Bramblewick and relates the rivalry between two fishing families.
-It is filmed mainly around Robin Hood's Bay (evidenced in the WY identity codes on the fishing boats).
+In the fictional Yorkshire fishing village of Bramblewick there is rivalry between two fishing families.

-The characters speak in the local Yorkshire accent and dialect.
 Rivalry between the lobster fishermen begins when one boat is fitted with a new diesel engine.
 Ropes are cut so the lobsters cannot be retrieved.
 The feuding comes to an end when a man from one family says he wants to marry a girl from the other family.

-The work is based on the 1932 novel Three Fevers by Leo Walmsley.